dmuth/zfs-playground/EXERCISES.md

    - Create a single disk Zpool
       - _Hint: Disks are in `/disks/`._
    - Create a Zpool with multiple disks
+   - Craete a ZFS filesystem in the Zpool
+      - _Hints:_
+         - _Use `zfs set canmount=off ZPOOL_NAME` to disable the mountpoint on the Zpool itself._
+         - _...and try `zfs create` to create a ZFS filesystem under the Zpool._

 - Less basic exercises:
    - Create a mirrored Zpool